Alli1223/HDR_Compositor/README.md

 npm run dev
 ```

-Open `http://localhost:3000` in your browser, import your AEB images using the **Import Images** button and click **Create HDR**.
+Open `http://localhost:3000` in your browser and use the **Import Images** button to select your AEB files.
 Imported files are hashed client-side so similar photos are grouped together.
+Each group shows a **Create HDR** button that merges only the images from that set.

 ### Docker